jatoben/CommandLine/README.md

 ./example3 -a -b -- some-string
 ```

-You can have either limited or unlimited sets of arguments; see `addCommandArgumentDescriptions` for more details.
+You can have either limited or unlimited sets of arguments; see `addCommandArguments` for more details.

 ### Fully emoji-compliant